 Since 2007, he has also built an innovative online production business, which provides live string sections to music producers worldwide via a remote, collaborative orchestra.

-An active blogger, podcaster, and video content creator, he is frequently engaged to speak regarding music education and music business.
+His Music Biz Mastermind courses took hold in 2015 and are now offered several times annually, helping working musicians design their careers while growing their impact.An active blogger, podcaster, and video content creator, he is frequently engaged to speak regarding music education and music business.
 He has worked with homeless, at-risk, and prison populations, as well as humanities departments at universities, incorporating diverse social causes and character education into his broad, inspirational message.

 Electric Violins & Strings:

-Amplifiers: Acoustic models, including Fishman Loudbox, Acoustic Image, AER, Trace Elliot Acoustic
+Amplifiers: Fishman Loudbox, Acoustic Image, or AER

 Effects Pedal: Boss ME-70

-Loop Pedals: Boss RC-300 Loop Station or Ditto Stereo.
+Loop Pedals: Boss RC-300 Loop Station

 – call my trusted source ElectricViolinShop at 919-806-3311.
 Tell them I sent you.
 A human will personally answer your questions.